lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/jupyterhub_for_teaching.md

 Please be aware of the following notes:

-- ZIH HPC systems operate at a lower availability level than your usual Enterprise Cloud VM.
+- ZIH systems operate at a lower availability level than your usual Enterprise Cloud VM.
 There can always be downtimes, e.g. of the filesystems or the batch system.
 - Scheduled downtimes are announced by email.
 Please plan your courses accordingly.
 - Access to HPC resources is handled through projects.
 See your course as a project.
 Projects need